alexaiken/mpas-regent/Parallelization in Regent.md

 As one will quickly be able to tell, the compiler's error messages are not very useful.
 We go over some common error messages here.

 - `CUDA code generation failed: found a region access outside parallelizable loops`.

-This error will always point to the beginning of a for loop.
+  - This error usually points to the beginning of a for loop.
 Use the annotation `__demand(__openmp)` directly in front of the for loop, and run your program again.
 This time the error message will be more informative.
+  - In the case this actually points to a region access outside a for loop, you will have to wrap the block of code with a dummy for loop that only runs once.

 - `option __demand(__cuda) is not permitted for non-leaf task`.
 This error is thrown when you try to annotate a `task` that calls other tasks.
 The Cuda code generation does not work for such tasks since the overhead for each function is too big.